Hiroshi Matsuyama: .hack

 Development for .hack//G.U. began in October 2002, with Hiroshi Matsuyama as director.
 As in the previous games, Matsuyama also appears as a character that the player meets, this time being Piros the 3rd.
 Matsuyama claimed that Rebirth was longer than the four games of the first series combined and that the three .hack//G.U. games would not be "three parts to the same game".
 Matsuyama considered Kite as a relatable character and thus wanted the next game to feature a different take of lead character for .hack//G.U., Haseo.
-While .hack and .hack//Sign were conceived as two ongoing an connected projects, Matsuyama wanted to do the same with .hack//GU.
+While .hack and .hack//Sign were conceived as two ongoing and connected projects, Matsuyama wanted to do the same with .hack//GU.
 However, Matsuyama wanted both .hack//G.U. and .hack//Roots to feature the same lead character, Haseo.
 However, he found it might come across as challenging to make the writing make both stay true to the original writing.
 The director also designed the character's hair to make it come across as an immature high school student.
 When doing this, Matsuyama conceived the idea of the Haseo's Xth form from the third game of the series that would affect not only his PC's body armor but also his hair to come across as a subtle change in his growth.
 Still finding difficulties in writing this, Matsuyama received help through writer Tatsuya Hamasaki who wrote the part of the series' script.